 - Buckthorn: what you should know and what you can do

 - Minnesota Conservation Volunteer magazine article The Trouble With Backyard Buckthorn

-- WI DNR video on identifying and controlling buckthorn
+- Wisconsin DNR video on identifying and controlling buckthorn

 - NRCS Buckthorn Management